The NOIM form

 Ready to marry?
-Then you’re ready to fill in the first form, the Notice Of Intended Marriage (NOIM).
+Then you’re ready to fill in the first piece of paper to start your Marriage process; the Notice Of Intended Marriage (NOIM).

-Having been a marriage celebrant on the Queensland Sunshine Coast for years, I have assisted couples with many marriage forms.
+Having been a marriage celebrant on the Queensland Sunshine Coast for more than 10 years, I have assisted newly engaged couples with many marriage forms.

 The first form a couple wishing to marry must contemplate is called the Notice Of Intended Marriage (NOIM) form.